Song writers

 "Hoppy's Gone" (1972)

-Most poignant of all was the song by Johnny Slate, Larry Henley and Red Lane.
+This poignant song was written shortly afterwards by Johnny Slate, Larry Henley and Red Lane.

 King of the Road